Skip to main content

 • Keep the instructions specific.
 “Summarize my unread emails and highlight urgent items” produces a more useful chat than “Give me an update.”

-• Use Manual for tasks you want one click away in the sidebar but don’t want to run on a schedule.
+• Use Manual for tasks you want one click away in your Scheduled list but don’t want to run on a schedule.

 FAQ